sawrona/Portfolio/Python/Temperature Analysis/README.md

 **Methodology**

-1. Data Generation: Since real-world historical temperature data may not always be available, this project generates synthetic temperature data from 2014 to 2024, incorporating seasonal trends, gradual warming effects, and random noise.
+1. Data Generation: Since real-world historical temperature data may not always be available, this project generates synthetic temperature data from 1900 to "Current" (2023), incorporating seasonal trends, gradual warming effects, and random noise.

 2. Data Visualization:

 - A line plot to show how average monthly temperatures vary over the years.

-- A bar chart to illustrate yearly average temperature trends.
+- A line plot to illustrate yearly average temperature trends.

 3. Analysis: Observing the visual trends helps in understanding whether there is a noticeable warming effect over the years.